dsc-courses/dsc80-2026-su/syllabus.md

 ### Engagement

 We want you to be an active participant in your own learning and an active member of our course community.
 To encourage this, a small portion of your course grade will be determined by your engagement in the course.
-To earn credit for the week (1% per week), you must do one of the following:
+To earn credit for the week (1% per week), you must do **one** of the following:

 - Attend at least 3 out of 4 synchronous Zoom lectures with your camera on.
-Course staff will take attendance at a random time and give credit to those who are present with cameras on.
+Course staff will take attendance at a random time and give credit to those who are present with cameras on at that moment.

 - Pass a ten-minute interview with the instructor on Friday, where you'll talk about the lectures for that week to make sure you are following along.

+We encourage you to choose the first option if possible, since being engaged in lecture by listening and asking questions will help you learn, though the second option is available to accommodate students who need additional flexibility.
+You can do what works best for you each week, and you can change the option you choose from week to week.

 ---